 So I'm delighted to have this hearing today.
 I look forward to hearing from our distinguished witnesses.
 And I'm delighted that Senator Shaheen and Senator Boozman have joined us.
+Everybody's full statement will be made a matter of the record, so if you can leave your spoken remarks to less than five minutes, we'll have more time for back and forth.

 Please proceed, Mr. Davidson.